MOTIVATION SEMINAR

 classify people with mental disorders.
 What is so remarkable about

-Mind Prober and its descendents is tha by comparing answers to the test on paper
+Mind Prober and its descendents is tha by comparing answers to the test on

 or, in this case, in the computer program with groups